 About the artist.

 Currently based in Alexandria, Virginia - Nada grew up in Saudi Arabia and spent many years in the United Kingdom, before settling in Alexandria in 2020.
 As a self-taught artist, her style has grown and evolved over the years — starting off with just a pencil and paper from as early as 8 years old.
-Her love for portraiture and capturing people has remained a common thread in all her work, taking on new forms and depths as the years went on.
+Her love for portraiture and capturing people has remained a common thread in all her work, taking on new forms as the years went on.

 Her love for painting and using colorful new art mediums began in 2020 with her first acrylic and oil painting on canvas, and she hasn’t looked back since.